-Vignettes are compulsory in Switzerland for all vehicles and trailer up to and including 3.5t on all national class 1 and 2 roads.
+In Switzerland there is a vignette obligation for all motor vehicles and trailers with a total weight of up to 3.5t on all motorways and national roads class 1 and 2.

 There is only the 1-year vignette valid from 1 December of the preceding year until 31 January of the following year, i.e. 14 months.
 Buy the vignette here for your vehicle now.